freenas/freenas-docs/userguide/storage.rst

 **Basic Permissions**

 * *Read* : view file or directory contents, attributes, named attributes, and ACL.
+Includes the *Traverse* permission.

 * *Write* : adjust file or directory contents, attributes, and named attributes.
 Create new files or subdirectories.
+Includes the *Traverse* permission.

 * *Modify* : All permissions are applied except changing the ACL contents or owner.

-* *Traverse* : Execute a file, move through, or search a directory.
+* *Traverse* : Execute a file or move through a directory.
+Directory contents are restricted from view.
-  Specific file names must be known or the *Read* permission also applied to view nonspecific directory contents.

 * *Full Control* : Apply all permissions.